phalcon-orphanage/docs/en/api/phalcon_acl.md

 protected activeFunctionCustomArgumentsCount = 0;

 /**
- * Returns latest key used to acquire access
+ * Returns the latest key used to acquire access
  *
  * @var string|null
  */